csdevignes/trec-coding/README.md

 ## Improvements

+### CV and interface aspects

 * Extraction : Display scanned resultsheet in transparency to see the grid better, and grid in black lines
 * Correction : Aim of correction is to have the total number of filled boxes - number of errors
 * * We can obtain this total number of filled boxes by using the mean pixel intensity : to optimize
 * Add the possibility to take a picture of the scanned result sheet
+* * Need improvement of box detection even with variation in sheet dimension : try SAM or keras CV module

+### Deep learning aspects

-* Jupyter part : factorize by adding modules to import for extraction, visualisation...
+* Jupyter part : factorize by adding modules to import for extraction, visualisation
+* * Done for training, still ongoing for annotation and correction (usefulness?)
+* Confusion matrix aesthetics: normalisation on true or pred, possibility to hide diagonal
+* Implement custom metrics and loss in training fit
+* Models
+* * CNN optimization : add conv layers, add padding, modify dropout, modify CNN layer architecture (2x64),
+* * batch size, epochs